Cartiva Implant Lawsuit

 Here’s an overview of the development of the Cartiva Toe Implant:

-1. In the early 2000s, Cartiva, a medical device company based in Alpharetta, Georgia, began working on a synthetic cartilage implant that could be used to treat osteoarthritis of the big toe joint.
-The goal was to create a device that would provide the same cushioning and shock absorption as natural cartilage, while also being durable and long-lasting.
+Early 2000s: Cartiva, a medical device company based in Alpharetta, Georgia, begins developing a synthetic cartilage implant aimed at treating osteoarthritis of the big toe joint.
+The goal is to create a durable, long-lasting device that mimics the cushioning and shock absorption of natural cartilage, providing an alternative to joint fusion surgery.

-Last year, lawyers began to file Cartiva toe implant lawsuit.
+As a result, lawyers began to file a Cartiva toe implant lawsuits.

 What Are the Specific Allegations in a Cartiva Toe Implant?